• Skip to primary navigation

 Finishing the Beef Bourguignon

-• When the beef is cooked, remove the casserole from the oven and check the consistency of the sauce.
-It needs to be thick enough to cover the back of a spoon.
+• Cook for another 30 to 45 minutes, remove the pan from the oven and check the thickness of the gravy.
+It should be thick enough to cover the back of the spoon.
+If the gravy is too thin, add some cornflour mixed with a little cold water and stir in.

-• Check the seasoning, add salt if needed.
+• Check the seasoning and add salt if needed.
+Sprinkle chopped parsley on the top to garnish.

 Nutrition